t-d-knight/CylanceRemoval/readme.md

 - Missing Cylance Removal Tool or other unexpected issues are logged as errors.

 ## Notes
-- Policy Verification: If the protection policy is not "0-troubleshoot-NO Security," manually verify the endpoint's status before proceeding.
+- Policy Verification: If the protection policy is not "0-troubleshoot-NO Security", "0-Troubleshooting-NO SECURITY" or "default" manually verify the endpoint's status before proceeding.
 - Cylance Removal Tool: Ensure the tool version matches the environment and is properly configured for silent execution.

 ## Support
 - If you encounter issues with the script or need additional assistance, review the log file for detailed error messages and adjust the environment accordingly.
-Submit log files, and any other findings via the LMSS Service Desk for escalation to the LMSS Cyber Security Team.